 - Other Measures: Teacher nomination/observation, projects, and rating scales

-At the end of 4th grade, CogAT scores are used for identification data for placement from elementary to intermediate level.
+Students will be considered for high ability in fifth grade based upon data collected in 4th grade.
+Fourth grade CogAT scores are used for identification data for placement from elementary to intermediate level.
 The selection committee will meet in the spring to analyze the data for identifying students for the following school year.

 New students will be considered at the time of enrollment pending information from their previous school, teacher observations, and data collected.
 Students must meet local criteria for program placement.
 Identification for program services at a prior school does not automatically qualify the student for services at Duneland School Corporation.